 Medium chemical peels use trichloroacetic acid (TCA) instead of AHA and are used to treat pigmentation issues, acne scarring, dark circles, and light UV damage and wrinkles.
 They can be used on any area of the body and require very little downtime, although redness is common.

 Deep chemical peels are the highest grade of peel available and use phenol acid to reach deep layers of the skin and cause ruptures at the cellular level.
 Deep chemical peels are used to treat coarse wrinkles, deep lines, significant UV damage and dark spots, as well as deep acne scarring.
-Because of the strength of acid used, deep chemical peels require a lot of downtime and significant redness and swelling can last for up to three weeks after treatment.
+Because of the strength of the acid used, deep chemical peels require a lot of downtimes and significant redness and swelling can last for up to three weeks after treatment.